 Substantial investments in tangible fixed assets have been made in the SDFI portfolio.
-Each time the accounts are made up, these are reviewed for indications of a decline in value.
+Each time the accounts are prepared, these investments are reviewed for indications of a decline in value.
 The assessment of whether an asset must be written down is primarily based on judgements and assumptions about future market prices.